-1. Mark cross hatch lines on the stone using a pencil.

-2. Find a flat reference surface, like a granite surface plate, power planer bed, etc., and temporarily adhere wet/dry sandpaper (between 100-220 grit), or use the DMT Dia-Flat Lapping Plate.

-3. Spray the sandpaper or DMT Dia-Flat Lapping Plate with water and rub the stone until the hatch marks are removed, 15-20 strokes.
+- 1. Mark cross hatch lines on the stone using a pencil. - 2.
+Find a flat reference surface, like a granite surface plate, power planer bed, etc., and temporarily adhere wet/dry sandpaper (between 100-220 grit), or use the DMT Dia-Flat Lapping Plate. - 3.
+Spray the sandpaper or Lapping Plate with water and rub the stone until the hatch marks are removed, 15-20 strokes.

-Note: Distribute wear evenly by occasionally rotating the stone 180° and using the full surface of the sandpaper or Dia-Flat Lapping Plate.
+Note: Distribute wear evenly by using the full surface of the paper and occasionally rotating the stone 180°.

 4. Check for flatness with a straight edge.
-Repeat step 3 if needed.